The Pali Line

 What some are calling 'action,' and the rest call 'livelihood,' is here called "works."

-'Kammanta' is, like most of the other important Pali words, really a manta, a magic charm that when repeated and studied reveals its inner meanings as well as it's mula: it's root.
+'Kammanta' is, like most of the other important Pāḷi words, really a manta, a magic charm that when repeated and studied reveals its inner meanings as well as it's mula: it's root.
 The roots here are kamma = karma or making, as in weaving and in doing deeds; manta = magic charms, or, 'works'; and kammanta = commerce, or, work.
 Thus my multi dimensional "Works."

 In your deeds, works of magic, or work:

-Do no Intentional:
+Do no intentional:

-Harm to living beings,
+harm to living beings,

-Taking of other peoples ungiven things,
+taking of other peoples ungiven things,

-Low deeds for pleasure's sake — (this last being most frequently translated "abstaining from adultery or carnal indulgence").
+low deeds for pleasure's sake — (this last being most frequently translated "abstaining from adultery or carnal indulgence").

 (A = to, no; jiva = live, calling; "To Live No Calling" a little word game.)

-Sammā Vāyama: High Self Control
+6. Sammā Vāyama: Consummate Self Control.

 Strive, make an effort, exert energy and endeavor to

-Restrain low ways
+restrain low ways

 that are in this seen thing

-Refrain from low ways
+refrain from low ways

 not yet in this seen thing